 We recommend arriving at least fifteen minutes before your appointment time.

-You have to bring two forms of identification.
+You have to bring one (1) form of identification.

-You must present an acceptable and not-expired primary and secondary form of government-issued photo identification with signature.
+You must present an acceptable and not-expired primary form of government-issued photo identification with signature.

 Examples of acceptable forms of identification: